tgjohnst/kindle2-network-fix/README.md

 If you're working on Windows 10, it should have ssh built into the command line.
 If you're on a previous version of Windows or encounter errors, try installing an ssh client (e.g. PuTTY) for the next step.

-Open the command prompt (*Start - type "cmd" - hit enter*) then try `ping 192.168.15.201` and you should see responses every second or so.
+Open the command prompt (*Start - type "cmd" - hit enter*) then try `ping 192.168.15.244` and you should see responses every second or so.
 If you get a time-out or error, the Kindle is not networked properly.

 Next, type `ssh root@192.168.15.244`.
 You may get a message about this being an unrecognized host, respond yes and hit enter.
 It will then ask for a password, leave it blank and hit enter again.
 You should be logged in as root.
 If the password doesn't work, you may need to find the root password via [this site](https://www.sven.de/kindle/).

-Finally, in your ssh terminal, type `sudo date MMDDHHMMYYYY` and hit enter.
-MMDDHHMMYYYY is month, day, hour, minute, year - so for February 5th, 2020, at 11:30PM, I typed `sudo date 020523302020`
+Finally, in your ssh terminal, type `date MMDDHHMMYYYY`  (or `sudo date MMDDHHMMYYYY` if not on a root account) and hit enter.
+MMDDHHMMYYYY is month, day, hour, minute, year - so for February 5th, 2020, at 11:30PM, I typed `date 020523302020`

+This has now set the system clock.
+Unfortunately, this can be reset when the battery runs out.
+To sync this to the hardware clock, which is more resiliant, use the command `hwclock -w`

 **That's it!**